vladanan/uxv/README.md

 # uxv

-uxv is project to learn unix and go.
+uxv is project to learn Unix and Go.

 uxv = Unix V = Unix 5 = Unix fifth part (at least for me):